 During the weekend, Laura can be found biking around Hagley Park, exploring the farmer markets, listening to the local tunes, or checking out the creative talent at the art galleries.

 Gwen has over 20-years fundraising and communications experience with a passion for developing new income opportunities and shaking up existing fundraising strategies, to maximise income generation.
-With experience in both UK and New Zealand, and globally as part of the Oxfam International Income and Growth Leadership Team, Gwen advocates the benefits of changing things up!
+With fundraising experience in the UK and New Zealand, and globally as part of the Oxfam International Income and Growth Leadership Team, Gwen advocates the benefits of changing things up!

 Jim is no stranger to governance in general and FINZ in particular.
 He was a Founding member and inaugural Secretary of TAIF Chapter 6 New Zealand (the forerunner to FINZ) followed by Northern representative and then President of FINZ in the 1990s.
 Jim has been actively involved in constitutional reviews and author of a number of FINZ submissions to government on a range of issues.
 He also co-authored the first formal fundraising training modules (Skills 1, 2 and 3) used by both FIA and FINZ and became the first in New Zealand to be granted CFRE status.